 When validating an EtO sterilization process, it is necessary to perform a mapping of the chamber and monitor temperature and relative humidity to evaluate the performance of EtO sterilization.
 Both empty and loaded chamber tests are required.

 It is recommended that the acceptance criteria for the performance of the EtO sterilization is formulated from a worst-case scenario perspective.

 Depending on the size of the chamber, ISO standard 11135 provides a recommendation on the number of temperature and relative humidity sensors required for validation.
 The location of the sensors must provide a useful representation of the behavior of the chamber throughout the cycle.
 The creation of a thermal map with an empty chamber provides the location of the most critical points to monitor during the process (ex. cold spot).

 Creating and documenting sensor positioning is an important part of the documentation for the process control.
 Using the Unit tool inside the ValSuite™ Pro software, it is possible to have a documented map of sensor placement that will facilitate repeatable and comparable studies.

-Once the position of the sensors in the vessel has been documented, it is necessary to observe sensor placement inside the product.
+Once the position of the sensors in the chamber has been documented, it is necessary to observe the sensor position on the product.
 ValSuite™ software facilitates the documentation of sensor placement in the cold spot by allowing users to include descriptions and pictures for all of the channels used.